dkwik/nixtla-forecasting-at-scale/README.md

  2. A crossvalidation_logs directory containing crossvalidation logs that are unsummarized for detailed crossvalidation results.
  3. A crossvalidation directory containing crossvalidation summaries by algorithm and by time horizon

-Here's an example of the cross-validated output at different time horizons:
+Here's an example of the cross-validated MAPEs at different time horizons:

 ![crossvalidation](https://github.com/dkwik/nixtla-forecasting-at-scale/assets/89932747/5e721237-3a82-4467-a5d8-6a7c96a965d0)